hephy-dd/analysis-pqc/README.md

 eg. `-t*.html` for all HTML reports, `-tresults.html` for a specific HTML report, `-t*.tex -t*.html` for all LaTeX and HTML reports, or `-t*` for all.

+XML files are generated with the -t*.xml flag.
+XML templates are located in scripts/templates.

 For custom configurations clone and edit file `scripts/config/default.yaml` and use flag `-c <name>` to load custom configuration from `scripts/config/<name>.yaml`.